UMENZZE/FTDI-Framework/README.md

 ## :clap: Acknowledgements

 The MAS backbone in this project is built upon [AutoAgents](https://github.com/Link-AGI/AutoAgents).
-The defense baselines (Challenger, Inspector) are adapted from [MAS-Resilience](https://github.com/agiresearch/MAS-Resilience).
-The failure attribution methodology is inspired by [Who&When](https://github.com/mingzefei/whos-responsible-for-a-maf).
 We appreciate their valuable contributions.

 ---